kiwigrid/k8s-sidecar/README.md

   - type: string

 - `ENABLE_5XX`
-  - description: Set to true to enable pulling of 5XX response content from config map
+  - description: Set to true to enable pulling of 5XX response content from config map.
+Used in case if the filename ends with `.url` suffix (Please refer to the <a name="note">`*.url`</a> feature here.)
   - required: false
   - type: boolean